alang100/ACT-Crime-Power-BI-Dashboard/README.md

 **Data wrangling:** The original csv files are provided in this repository as are the wrangled files.
 Wrangling for the 2022 dataset was done in excel.
 Additional population data was obtained from the ABS website for the 2021 census.
-Coordinate data for suburbs and districtis were found on an ACT government website.
+Coordinate data for suburbs and districts were found on an ACT government website.
 Many coordinates have been modifed by observing them in google maps and choosing an appropriate set of coordinates.

 A Python Jupyter notebook script has been developed to automatically wrangle the XLS file from the crime-statistics website.
 The input files are 'Website Stats Monthly Download.xlsx' and 'District Population.xlsx' which contains the district population from the 2021 census.